quiaro/form-pilot/README.md

 ## TODO List

-- Integrate graphs with Streamlit UI
+1. Integrate graphs with Streamlit UI
+2. Complete the implementation of the `complete_form_field` graph
+3. Test `manage_form_completion`
+4. Synthesize graphs
+5. Make the application more robust by completing other TODOs
+6. Error handling for thrown errors
+7. Give AgentStates in graphs more descriptive names and clean up code
-- Write brief summary of the app's features i.e. add Features section in README.md
+8. Write brief summary of the app's features i.e. add Features section in README.md
-- Error handling for thrown errors
-- Complete `complete_form_field` graph
-- Synthesize graphs
-- Give AgentStates in graphs more descriptive names